Jordan Smith edges clear with 66 in Munich

 Defending champion Matt Wallace and South African Christiaan Bezuidenhout are one shot further back on 11 under after the penultimate round.

-Smith -- whose first title also came in Germany, at the 2017 European Open in Hamburg -- managed to turn in 32 after holing from the fringe on the 3rd and tapping in from five feet on the 9th for another birdie and the outright lead.
+Smith -- whose first title also came in Germany, at the 2017 European Open in Hamburg -- managed to turn in 32 after holing from the fringe on No. 3 and tapping in from 5 feet on No. 9 for another birdie and the outright lead.

 He stayed solid on the back nine and added a birdie following a superb approach on the 15th to maintain his narrow advantage.